(Disclosure: Some of the links below may be affiliate links)

 First, life expectancy at birth is not the most relevant statistic.
 What is more relevant is the life expectancy at your age.
-For, instance the life expectancy at age 30 in Switzerland is 52.6 years, bringing a total of 82.6 years.
+For instance, the life expectancy at age 30 in Switzerland is 52.6 years, totaling 82.6 years.
 And at age 50, it is 33.3, for a total of 83.3 years.
 So, it is more important to take the estimate based on your age.

 Second, if you plan precisely for your life expectancy, what will happen if you live longer?
 Your plan may fail.
-So, while you should not plan for anything shorter than your life expectancy, you should add a margin of safety to live longer than that.
+So, while you should not plan for anything shorter than your life expectancy, you should add a margin of safety to live longer.

 Third, life expectancy depends on your current health.
 For example, a heavy drinker or smoker has a significantly lower life expectancy.
 On the other hand, a non-smoker with frequent exercise has a significantly higher life expectancy.
 So, this is something you should take into account as well.

-Of course, if your plan concerns several people (you and your partner, for instance), you should take that into account.
+Of course, if your plan concerns several people (you and your partner, for instance), you should consider that.
 For instance, my wife is younger than me, and women live younger than men, so I should add 5 years to my estimation.

 3. Choose your asset allocation

 To estimate the success rate of a safe withdrawal rate, we need to know the asset allocation of the portfolio.
-Indeed, a safe withdrawal rate will have different results if you have a 100% stocks portfolio or 40% in bonds and 60% in stocks.
+Indeed, a safe withdrawal rate will have different results if you have a 100% stock portfolio or 40% in bonds, and 60% in stocks.

-If you already decided on your asset allocation, go over to the next step.
+If you have already decided on your asset allocation, go to the next step.
 Otherwise, keep reading.